kendalldc/Mod2-Advice/README.md

 The apps theme is sleek,simple, and most of all contemporary just like advice should be.
 Straight to the point.

-On the about page you can read about why therapy and or
+On the about page you can read about why therapy and o